FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Theory and Methods

 \subsection{Fast Adaptive Smoothing and Thresholding}

-Our proposed algorithm adaptively and, in sequence, smooths and identifies activated regions by thresholding.
-We estimate the amount of smoothing robustly or from the correlation structure, which we assume is well-approximated by a 3D Gaussian kernel.
-Thus, under the null hypothesis (of no activation anywhere), we assume that the SPM $\bGamma\sim N(\bzero, \bR)$ where $\bR\! =\! \bS_h$ with $h$ the smoothing parameter of $\bS_h$ given in terms of its full-width-at-half-maximum.
-Let $\bGamma_{(-h)} \sim \bS_h^{-\frac12}\bGamma$.
-Then estimate $h$ by maximizing the loglikelihood function
+We propose our FAST algorithm that adaptively and, in sequence, smooths and identifies activated regions by thresholding.
+We estimate the amount of smoothing robustly or from the correlation structure that we assume is well-approximated by an ellipsoidally-symmetric 3D Gaussian kernel oriented along the three axes and with parameters $\bh=(h_1,h_2,h_3)$.
+That is, under the null hypothesis (of no activation anywhere), we assume that the SPM $\bGamma\sim \mN_n(\bzero, \sigma^2\bR)$ where $\bR\! =\! \bS_{\bh}$, with $\bS_{\bh}$ a circulant smoothing matrix~\citep{maitraandosullivan98}.
+Let $\bGamma_{(-{\bh})} \sim \bS_{\bh}^{-\frac12}\bGamma$.
+We estimate $\bh$ and $\sigma$ by maximizing the loglikelihood function

-Note that $\bGamma_{(-h)}$ and $|S_h|$ are speedily computers using Fast Fourier transforms.
-Starting with the SPM $\bGamma$, obtained as discussed in Section~\ref{method:prelim}, we propose the algorithm: